 The designated swimming area is about 360m long and the water is 2m deep at its maximum.
 There are lifeguards on duty and the water quality is measured regularly (the results are posted online).
 The cafeteria and toilets are located in the main building, there are also several toilets at the beach itself.

-The Blaarmeersen beach is open every day in July and August between 11am and 7pm.
-In June and September, it opens when the weather allows it (11.30am-7pm).
-The entrance is free, but car parking will cost you 4EUR per day (May-August).
+The Blaarmeersen beach is open daily in July and August.
+In June and September, it opens when the weather allows it.
+The entrance is free, but you will need to pay to park your car.
 Note that glasses and glass bottles are not allowed on the beach and swimming area.

 The main swimming area (and in fact the entire Blaarmeersen lake) is not accessible to dogs, but there are a special dog beach and swimming pond at a sidearm of the Watersportbaan (Yachtdreef, see nr.
 24 on the map).
 This is strictly a doggie beach – no swimming allowed for the owners!